KolyaHarutyunyan/SudokuUI/README.md

 -   Generate puzzles of _different difficulty levels_ (from API)
 -   Should invoke API call to try and solve a captured puzzle once clicked into Solve mode
     -   If failed to find a unique solution, show an alert message.
+-   Add a "Save" button that will save the current state of the board in local storage / cookie / somehow so it will persist for the user.
+    -   Mostly just practice with data persistence.
+Writeup the pros & cons of local storage / cookie somewhere.
 -   Accessibility improvements
     -   Fix disabled `eslint` rules
     -   Maybe a Skip Link to get to the Sidebar config settings